ABilly S. Jones-Hennin

 ABilly S. Jones-Hennin (March 21, 1942 – January 19, 2024) was an American LGBT rights activist based in Washington, D.C.

-Beginning in the late 1970s, Jones-Hennin was active in African-American LGBT organizing, helping to found a number of groups, and acted as the logistics coordinator for the first March on Washington for Lesbian and Gay Rights in 1979.
+Beginning in the late 1970s, Jones-Hennin was active in African-American LGBTQ organizing, helping to found a number of groups, and acted as the logistics coordinator for the first March on Washington for Lesbian and Gay Rights in 1979.
 In the 1980s, he was involved with HIV/AIDS education and helped to develop healthcare programs with the Whitman-Walker Clinic.

 From the 1990s until his death, Jones-Hennin became involved with disability activism, speaking specifically about homophobia in healthcare settings.

 Early life and career

 Jones was born Lannie Bess in St. John's, Antigua.
 He was adopted at age 3 by American civil rights activists and raised in Richmond, Virginia, with the name Allen Billy Scott Jones.
 He was raised alongside nine other adopted children in a home that his physician father turned into a "rehab and nursing center".
 As a teenager in the 1950s, he participated in lunch counter sit-ins, and, in 1963, he attended the March on Washington.
 After graduating from high school, he was briefly involved with the U.S. Marine Corps.

 In college, he protested against the Vietnam War.
 In 1967, he graduated from Virginia State University with a degree in business and accounting.
 Later in life, he earned a master's degree in social work at Howard University.
 Jones-Hennin worked as a qualitative researcher.